Conte-Ecology/hydrographyCrosswalk/huc_to_catchments/README.md

 ### Steps to execute

 The `assign_huc12s_to_catchments.sh` script is called by either navigating to the directory or specifying the entire filepath.
-The script takes the filepath to the table as input.
+The script takes the name of the database as input.
 Example call:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`./assign_huc12s_to_catchments.sh sheds`